joolstorrentecalo/gitlab-foss/doc/api/members.md

 This function takes [pagination](rest/index.md#pagination) parameters `page` and `per_page` to restrict the list of users.

-Use the `search` parameter to search for billable group members by name and `sort` to sort the results.
+[In GitLab 13.7 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/262875), use the `search` parameter to search for billable group members by name and `sort` to sort the results.

 ```plaintext
 GET /groups/:id/billable_members